MicrosoftDocs/azure-docs/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 ## Regional availability

-Azure Files authentication with AD DS (preview) is available in [all Public regions and Azure Gov regions](https://azure.microsoft.com/global-infrastructure/locations/).
+Azure Files authentication with AD DS is available in [all Public regions and Azure Gov regions](https://azure.microsoft.com/global-infrastructure/locations/).

 ## Overview